 As discussed above, the definition of "foreign like product" must be applied with respect to the particular provision where it appears.
-In the case of CV profit, § 773(e)(2)(A) requires the Department to determine "the actual amounts incurred and realized by the specific exporter or producer being examined in the investigation or review for selling, general, and administrative expenses, and for profits, in connection with the production and sale of a foreign like product, in the ordinary course of trade, for consumption in the foreign country."
+In the case of CV profit, section 773(e)(2)(A) of the Act requires the Department to determine "the actual amounts incurred and realized by the specific exporter or producer being examined in the investigation or review for selling, general, and administrative expenses, and for profits, in connection with the production and sale of a foreign like product, in the ordinary course of trade, for consumption in the foreign country."

-SKF and INA argue that the Department's CV-profit methodology does not go through the hierarchy in § 771(16) as established by the language "merchandise in the first of the following categories in respect of which a determination . . . can be satisfactorily made."
-Instead, the respondents claimed that the Department simply aggregated the profits for all sales of the class or kind of merchandise without applying the required hierarchy of the statute.
-SKF's and INA's conclusions do not recognize, however, the intersection of the Department's price-to-price determination with its CV-profit determination.
+Several respondents have argued in litigation on this issue that the Department's CV-profit methodology does not go through the hierarchy in section 771(16) of the Act as established by the language "merchandise in the first of the following categories in respect of which a determination . . . can be satisfactorily made."17 Instead, the respondents claimed that the Department simply aggregated the profits for all sales of the class or kind of merchandise without applying the required hierarchy of the statute.
+The respondents' conclusions do not recognize, however, the intersection of the Department's price-to-price determination with its CV-profit determination.